joblesspoet/react-bootstrap-app/README.md

 ## Available Scripts

+In the project directory, React Material UI "https://material-ui.com/getting-started/installation/" is used for templates.
+React-Redux and React router is used for state management and routing.

-In the project directory, you can run:
+you can run:

+### `npm install` or `npm i`

+and
 ### `npm start`

 Runs the app in the development mode.<br>